EvilPrime98/gcw-bun/README.md

-# get-comics-downloader
+# gcw-cli

-CLI utility to download CantoOneMoveItCleverSauces from g-c.com.
+CLI utility to download CantoOneMoveItCleverSauces from https://greatcountries.org

 To install dependencies: